joesimmonsIT/Virtual-Machines-WND-LNX-/README.md

 <img src="https://i.imgur.com/wASub3v.png"/>
 </p>

-<h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
+<h1> Creating Virtual Machines for Windows 10 & Linux (Ubuntu) in Microsoft Azure </h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the creation and confirmation of Virtual Machines for Windows 10 and Linux (Ubuntu) within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>